American Enterprise Institute: Energy and environmental policy

-AEI's work on climate change has been subject to controversy (see below).
+AEI's work on climate change has been subject to controversy.
+Some AEI staff and fellows have been critical of the Intergovernmental Panel on Climate Change (IPCC), the international scientific body tasked to evaluate the risk of climate change caused by human activity.
 According to AEI, it "emphasizes the need to design environmental policies that protect not only nature but also democratic institutions and human liberty".
-When the Kyoto Protocol was approaching, AEI was hesitant to encourage the U.S. to join.
+American historian of science Naomi Oreskes notes that this idea became prominent during the conservative turn towards anti-environmentalism in the 1980s.
+Corporations claimed to uphold a kind of laissez-faire capitalism that promoted individual rights by pushing for deregulation.
+To do this successfully, companies would fund think tanks like AEI to cast doubt on science and spread disinformation by arguing that environmental dangers were unproven.

 In an essay from the AEI outlook series of 2007, the authors discuss the Kyoto Protocol and state that the United States "should be wary of joining an international emissions-trading regime".
 To back this statement, they point out that committing to the Kyoto emissions goal would be a significant and unrealistic obligation for the United States.
 In addition, they state that the Kyoto regulations would have an impact not only on governmental policies, but also the private sector through expanding government control over investment decisions.
 AEI staff said that "dilution of sovereignty" would be the result if the U.S. signed the treaty.

-AEI has promoted carbon taxation as an alternative to cap-and-trade regimes.
-"Most economists believe a carbon tax (a tax on the quantity of CO2 emitted when using energy) would be a superior policy alternative to an emissions-trading regime," wrote Kenneth P. Green, Kevin Hassett, and Steven F. Hayward.
-"In fact, the irony is that there is a broad consensus in favor of a carbon tax everywhere except on Capitol Hill, where the 'T word' is anathema."

-Other AEI staff have argued for similar policies.
-Thernstrom and Lane are codirecting a project on whether geoengineering would be a feasible way to "buy us time to make [the] transition [from fossil fuels] while protecting us from the worst potential effects of warming".

-Green, who departed AEI in 2013, expanded its work on energy policy.
-He has hosted conferences on nuclear power and ethanol With Aparna Mathur, he evaluated Americans' indirect energy use to discover unexpected areas in which energy efficiencies can be achieved.